Best Text Editor Software Shortlist

 Do text editor tools offer any integrations with other software?

 Many text editor tools offer integrations with version control systems like Git, collaboration platforms like Slack, and other development tools.
-Integrations can greatly enhance the workflow by allowing users to perform tasks within the text editor itself without needing to switch between different applications.
+Integrations with help authoring tools can greatly enhance the workflow by allowing users to perform tasks within the text editor itself without needing to switch between different applications.

 Can text editor software help with code development?